 Laurie and Debbie say:

-If you are staying home and you love and miss your family, this is a hard time to be away from people you care about.
-Stay in touch by phone and internet, make little rituals with each other to minimize the distance, and look forward to better holidays in 2021.
+If you love and miss your family, this is a hard time to be away from people you care about.
+Stay in touch by phone and internet, make little rituals with each other to minimize the distance, and look forward to better holidays someday.

-If you are staying home and your family is difficult for whatever reason, enjoy the break!
+If your family is difficult for whatever reason, connect with people who help you feel comfortable, and enjoy the break!